Derangements in Subspace Actions of Finite Classical Groups: Maximal tori and the Weyl group

 If $a_i$ is odd, then $T_w$ is irreducible on $V_i$ and if $a_i$ is even, then $T_w$ leaves invariant precisely two proper subspaces each totally singular of dimension $a_i/2$.

-Thus, the probability of being regular semisimple and fixing a nondegenerate k-space is at most the probability of fixing a k-set.
-Fixing a totally singular k-space means we need a subset of the $a_i$ all even adding up to 2k. \end{proof}
+Thus, the probability of being regular semisimple and fixing a nondegenerate $k$-space is at most the probability of fixing a $k$-set.
+Similarly a regular semisimple element fixing a totally singular $k$-space lies in $T_w$ where $w$ leaves invariant a $2k$-set with all orbits of $w$ on this set of even length.
+The results follow. \end{proof}

 We let $B_n$ denote the hyperoctahedral group of signed permutations on $n$ symbols.

 \begin{theorem} \begin{enumerate} \item For $1 \leq k \leq n$, the proportion of elements in the group $Sp(2n,q)$ which are regular semisimple and fix a nondegenerate $2k$-space is at most the proportion of elements in $S_n$ which fix a $k$-set.